Procedure Guide ·Cat Blood Panel ·2026

 1Does my cat need to fast before blood work?

-Many vets recommend fasting for 8–12 hours before bloodwork to get accurate glucose and triglyceride readings.
+Vets recommend fasting 8-12 hours for accurate glucose and triglyceride readings.
 Water is fine.
-Ask your vet for specific instructions if your cat is diabetic or has other conditions.
+Ask your vet for specific instructions if diabetic or other conditions.

 2How often should my cat have blood work done?

-Vets recommend annual bloodwork starting around age 7.
-Cats over 10 benefit from testing every 6 months.
-Younger cats typically only need bloodwork if showing symptoms or before anesthesia.
-Cats with kidney disease or diabetes need monitoring every 3–6 months.
+Annual bloodwork from age 7.
+Cats over 10: every 6 months.
+Younger cats: only if symptomatic or before anesthesia.
+Kidney disease or diabetes: every 3-6 months.

 3What can a blood panel detect in cats?

-Blood panels can detect kidney disease, liver disease, diabetes, hyperthyroidism, anemia, infection, dehydration, electrolyte imbalances, and certain cancers.
-They also check blood cell counts, protein levels, and clotting function.
-Blood tests often catch disease before symptoms appear — especially kidney disease.
+Kidney disease, liver disease, diabetes, hyperthyroidism, anemia, infection, dehydration, electrolyte imbalances, and certain cancers.
+Checks cell counts, protein levels, and clotting.
+Catches disease before symptoms appear.

 4What is SDMA and why does it matter?